 A higher income can help you boost your savings and transform your financial future completely.
 And a side hustle can help you make the leap.
 In fact, the right hustle could make saving money in your 20s a reality.

 Personally, my side hustle as a freelance writer has allowed me to tackle major financial goals.
+But I’m always giving new side hustles a try.
+For example, I recently started a niche site, The Wildlife Quest.
+I’ve also spent time on more physical side hustles, like dog sitting.
 Take some time to consider what side hustle could be a good fit for your situation.

 The bottom line: Saving money in your 20s is a good idea